jamonholmgren/bundrop/README.md

 brew install cloudflared
 # login to cloudflare
 cloudflared tunnel login
-# create a quick temporary tunnel
+# create a quick temporary tunnel (bundrop will do this for you if you specify --tunnel)
 cloudflared tunnel --url http://localhost:9999
 ```

 This will give you a URL like https://temperature-statutes-boulders-shots.trycloudflare.com/.
 Send this to the person you want to share the file with.

+You can also create a permanent tunnel.
+See the [Cloudflare Tunnel documentation](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/do-more-with-tunnels/local-management/create-local-tunnel/) for more details.

+## License

+MIT